kennethjiang/3dp-ai-tools/README.md

-# AI 3MF Analyzer
+# 3D Printing AI Tools

+A collection of Next.js web applications that use AI to provide insights and assistance for 3D printing.

+## Available Tools

+### 1. How Is It Sliced?

-A Next.js web application that analyzes 3D printing files (3MF format) using AI to provide insights about slicer settings and their effects on print quality.
+Analyzes 3D printing files (3MF format) to provide insights about slicer settings and their effects on print quality.

-## Features

 - Upload and analyze 3MF files from PrusaSlicer and compatible slicers (up to 4.5MB)
 - Extract and view all files contained within the 3MF archive